Maturing compost in pallet bin.

 3. You can’t compost weeds

-I’ve been astonished to hear this one from several people in my area.
-Weeds rot down like any other organic material, and you’ll waste a lot of material if you throw them away.
-That said, I would avoid composting weed seeds unless your compost is hot (e.g., compost that reaches 130-160°F/55-70°C), and I would avoid anything with invasive species like Japanese knotweed or pernicious weeds like bindweed.
+Weeds rot down like any other organic material — you’ll waste a lot of good stuff if you bin them.
+That said, avoid composting weed seeds unless your pile gets hot (130–160°F / 55–70°C), and steer clear of invasive species like Japanese knotweed regardless.

 4. You need to use a compost activator